GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Biography
 ======
-Gianluca Fabiani is a PhD student in Modeling and Engineering Risk and Complexity (MERC) at Scuola Superiore Meridionale (SSM), Naples, Italy.
-Additionally, He have been recently a Visiting Student at the Department of Chemical and Biomolecular Engineering, Johns Hopkins University.
-Gianluca Fabiani holds a Bachelor’s Degree in Mathematics and a Master’s Degree in Applied Mathematics from the Department of Mathematics and Applications of the University of Naples Federico II.
-During his Master's Degree, the direction of his studies has focused on the numerical analysis, machine learning, statistics and mathematical modeling of complex dynamical systems.
-He graduated with honours, conducting his MSc Thesis entitled “Learning Partial Differential Equations from Data with Machine Learning algorithms" under the supervision of Prof. Constantinos Siettos.
-His research interests have found a natural continuation within the PhD program in Modeling and Engineering Risk and Complexity (MERC) at the Shool of Advances Studies of Naples (SSM).
+Gianluca Fabiani holds a Bachelor’s in Mathematics and a Master’s in Applied Mathematics from the University of Naples Federico II, and a PhD in Modeling and Engineering Risk and Complexity from the School of Advanced Studies of Naples (Scuola Superiore Meridionale, SSM).
+He was also a Visiting Student in the Department of Chemical and Biomolecular Engineering at Johns Hopkins University.
+Fabiani specializes in data-driven scientific machine learning for modeling complex systems, bridging numerical analysis and machine learning to create interpretable, resource-efficient methods.
+His research addresses forward and inverse problems in neuroscience, epidemiology, and finance, with 14 publications, including a feature in Nature Communications, an Editor's Pick in Chaos,

 Current Position
 =====